chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 Integrating pathfinding with the rest of the game is also a very interesting subject.
 How should the block dudes transform the path into movement/rotation?
 How do you manage changes in the terrain?
 What if an obstacle rises after the path has been calculated?
 Etc. Maybe that should be the topic for the next post.

 Well, that is it for now.
 I hope you enjoyed reading.
 I am still new at this devlogging thing and very curious to hear what you think.
-Feel free to drop me an email with any feedback you might have (address below).
+Feel free to drop me an <a href="mailto:rasmusrnielsen@gmail.com">email</a> with any feedback you might have.
 I would love to hear from you.